HenrikJoreteg/wildemitter/README.md

 - Super lightweight
 - Support for browser/node.js (browser use requires a CommonJS wrapper of some kind, like Stitch or Browserify)
 - Support for wildcard handlers (`*` or `something*`)
-- Support for grouping registered handlers and aun unbinding them all by their group name.
+- Support for grouping registered handlers and unbinding them all by their group name.
 This is really handy when, for example, you want unbind all handlers associated with a given "sub-page" within a single page app.

 ##How do I use it?